 - Taking language courses over the summer to attempt to maximize the amount of time available to focus on the course.

-- Meeting with the DSS staff to determine what accommodations may be available to support them.
+- Meeting with a member of the DSS staff to determine what accommodations may be available to support them.

 Even with significant support available, some students with disabilities, based on their individual circumstances and past academic experiences, may feel that their disability prevents them from successfully acquiring a language.These students should follow the procedures for requesting a substitution of the Core Language requirement established by the Council of Academic Deans.
 These procedures require the following steps: